George scores 39 points, Clippers hold off Suns 112-107

 Devin Booker led Phoenix with 25 points, and Deandre Ayton added 24.
 Chris Paul, who played six seasons for the Clippers, had 15 points, nine rebounds and six assists.
 They had won four in a row and 13 of 14 dating to their perfect run in the NBA bubble.

 Los Angeles opened the second quarter with 15 straight points to make it 50-24.
 George, Kennard and Reggie Jackson each had five points in the run.
-The Clippers pushed the lead to 31 at 60-29 with 6:28 left in the half at 60-29, and led 64-44 at the break.
+The Clippers pushed the lead to 31 at 60-29 with 6:28 left in the half and led 64-44 at the break.

 Phoenix cut it to 88-81 at the end of the third.
 In the fourth quarter, Phoenix pulled within a point at 90-89 on Cameron Johnson’s 3-pointer with about 10 minutes left.

+“It was obviously not the start we wanted,” Suns coach Monty Williams said.
+“They came out shooting the heck out of the ball.
+Even the 3s they made were off the dribble with a hand in their face.
+It is like, `What defense do you have for that.’”

-Two threes by L.A.’s Serge Ibaka extended the lead to 96-91.
+Two 3s by L.A.‘s Serge Ibaka extended the lead to 96-91.
 The Suns pulled to 107-104 in the final minutes, but Nicolas Batum hit a 3-pointer to put it away.

+“I was ready anytime to make a shot and a play for the team,” said Batum, who missed much of last season with injuries.
+“It is great to be on the court after what happened to me the last 18 months, basketball wise, to play on a team like that and in those situations.
+The trust of my teammates and from a guy like (George) to give me the ball and make a shot.
+It feels great.”

 TIP-INS